 Governance

-The appointment of an Independent Chair of the Advisory Group will be subject to the agreement of the Regulators.
+The appointment of an Independent Chair of the Advisory Group will be undertaken by the Applicant.

 Decisions made under the EMMP will require agreement of the Regulator before they can be implemented.

 The Regulators will have control of the scale of deployment and mitigation required for any phase of the Project.
 This ‘gate keeping’ role will enable them to ensure that that deployment scales and mitigation are appropriate to ensuring that no adverse effect on integrity occurs, while, taking into account the provision of any detailed EMMP for that deployment and previous deployments.